 He silently watched the mortal girl.

-“You’re no longer talking again,” Roselda said.
+“You’re not talking again,” Roselda said.
 “When we last met, you’re also very quiet.
 Is there any problem?”

 The young woman noticed that her merman friend has some heavy burden on him.
 Once again, he silently stayed next to her.
 Or was he really like this?
 She didn’t know the answer to that question.
 But she felt he needed some companion, someone to talk to, right now.